New Testament Church (Hong Kong): The Witness of Blood

-As NTC believes that there is only one God, people who worship another gods, disrespecting or disbelieve in God, acting immorally are treated as having sin.
-‘But whosoever will repent and confess his sins humbly before and receive Jesus as his Saviour shall be forgiven and shall be given the blessing of grace’ (Kong 1966:15) Mui Yee said that ‘dirt on our bodies can be washed away but the sin in our hearts can only be cleansed by the Blood of Christ.
-The cleaning process is the confession of all sins to Christ.’
+As NTC believes that there is only one God, people who worship other gods, disrespect or disbelieve in God, or act immorally are treated as having committed sin.
+‘But whosoever will repent and confess his sins humbly before and receive Jesus as his Saviour shall be forgiven and shall be given the blessing of grace’ (Kong 1966:15) Mui Yee said that "dirt on our bodies can be washed away but the sin in our hearts can only be cleansed by the Blood of Christ.
+The cleaning process is the confession of all sins to Christ."
 The Witness of Blood means one's uncleanness will be cleaned with the precious blood of Jesus Christ as Jesus Christ shed his blood for the remission of sins.

 The Witness of Water

-According to the Bible, 'He who believes and is baptised will be saved.'
+According to the Bible, "He who believes and is baptised will be saved."
 Water baptism is the first step towards the witness of water.
-It is a sign of entrance into the Church and practical step to salvation, the full immersion in water represented the individual's life, death, burial, and resurrection.
+It is a sign of entrance into the church and a practical step to salvation.
+The full immersion in water represents the individual's life, death, burial, and resurrection.
 NTC believes that people will obey the Lord's truth and command to the end after the witness of water.

 The Witness of Holy Spirit

 The last instruction given by the Lord is to be baptised with the Holy Spirit.
 Pi (1977) mentioned that spirit baptism is the life experience of the saints of the pristine church.
-It is just came from a sound from heaven suddenly and people will filled with the Holy Spirit.
-Mui Yee, the Lord's maid servant has once received the Holy Spirit baptism from God.
-If a Christian is baptised in the holy spirit, they will be able to demonstrate it by speaking tongue.
-Mui Yee taught the spirit baptism accompanied by speaking tongue in many revivals meetings in churches in South East Asia, such as Hong Kong, Taiwan, Malaysia and Singapore.
-Mui Yee said ‘After a Christian receives the Holy Spirit, he will have a host of spiritual blessings and these include the power to love, to witness and to serve him.’
+It just came from a sound from heaven suddenly and people will be filled with the Holy Spirit.
+Mui Yee, the Lord's maid servant, has once received the Holy Spirit baptism from God.
+If a Christian is baptised in the Holy Spirit, they will be able to demonstrate it by speaking tongue.
+Mui Yee taught the spirit baptism accompanied by speaking tongue in many revival meetings in churches in Southeast Asia, such as Hong Kong, Taiwan, Malaysia, and Singapore.
+Mui Yee said "After a Christian receives the Holy Spirit, he will have a host of spiritual blessings and these include the power to love, to witness and to serve him."

 Accusation of being a cult

-Popular representations of New Religious Movement are accused as being 'cults'.
+Popular representations of the New Religious Movement are accused as being 'cults'.
 It refers to leaders that persuade no thinking person to do something voluntarily.
 The New Testament Church is officially alleged as 'cult' by the Chinese government.
 The Chinese government stated that if the organisation have the below characteristics, it will be treated as a cult.